 All Ohio State students need an OSU Internet username and password.
-Much of the communication between the university and students is via e-mail and students are expected to check their OSU e-mail regularly.
+Much of the communication between the university and students is via email and students are expected to check their OSU email regularly.
 Your username and password will also give you access to other secure services such as registration and viewing your grades, so it is important to keep your password private.
 To activate your account, go to my.osu.edu and click "New to Ohio State?
 Activate Now".
-Assistance is available by e-mail at email@example.com, via the web at 8help.osu.edu, and by phone at 614-688-HELP.
+Assistance is available by email at ServiceDesk@osu.edu or by telephone at 614-688-4357.

 Financial Responsibility Statement

-You must complete a financial responsibility statement each semester before you register for classes.
-Go to your student center from Buckeye Link; the financial responsibility statement will be listed in your to do list.
+You must complete a financial responsibility statement each semester before you can register for classes.
+Go to buckeyelink.osu.edu and log in to My Buckeye Link; you will find a link to the financial responsibility statement in your To Do list.

 All dental hygiene courses are offered via distance and have no scheduled meetings on campus.
-However, some courses do have synchronous on-line sessions and you will be required to log in and participate at the designated time, usually on Wednesday evenings.
-The schedule for each course will be included in the course description which you should read before you register.
+However, some courses may have synchronous on-line sessions and you will be required to log in and participate at the designated time.
+Classes that have synchronous meetings will include this information in the class schedule prior to registration and all synchronous sessions will be conducted in the evening.

 Tuition, Fees, and Financial Aid

-Be sure to check your fee statement on Buckeye Link; you will not receive a fee statement by mail.
+You will find your fee statement on your Buckeye Link; you will not receive a fee statement by mail.
 Fees can be paid online or by mail.
-Fees are normally due one week prior to the first day of classes.
+Fees are normally due one week before the first day of classes.

 Registering for Classes

 Your academic advisor will assist you with registration for your first semester of enrollment.
 After that, each semester you will receive an e-mail from the Office of the University Registrar that tells you when you can register.
 You will register for classes through Buckeye Link.
-Most classes are available on a first-come, first-served basis, so you are more likely to get your choice of classes and times if you register as soon as you are eligible to do so.
-Registration appointments are assigned based on priority status (such as honors) and number of earned hours.
-You will never be closed out of your dental hygiene classes, but if you are registering for GEs, basic sciences, area of specialization classes, or electives you will have the best selection by registering as soon as you are eligible.
-Courses that are offered via distance are very popular and may close early.
-If you need assistance with your schedule, ask for help before your registration window opens so that you will be ready to schedule at your appointment time.
+General education and elective classes are available on a first-come, first-served basis, so you are more likely to get your choice of classes if you register as soon as you are eligible to do so.

-Academic advising in the Degree Completion Program is available via e-mail, telephone, or in person.
+Academic advising in available via email or by appointment.

-E-mail: You can expect to receive a reply to your e-mail within two business days.
-If your questions are very complex, you may be asked to schedule an appointment.
-Direct your e-mail to Patricia Gardner (firstname.lastname@example.org), assistant director for academic studies, Division of Dental Hygiene.
+Email: Direct your email to Patricia Gardner (email@example.com), Assistant Director for Academic Studies, Division of Dental Hygiene.
+You can expect to receive a reply within two business days.
+If your questions are complex you may be asked to schedule an appointment.

-By appointment: Call the Division of Dental Hygiene Office (614–292–2228) to schedule an advising appointment.
-Appointments can be conducted in person or by telephone; if it is not convenient to come to campus, you will call 614–292–2228 at the assigned appointment time.
-If you are planning to conduct your appointment by telephone it is often useful to have access to a computer during the call.
+By appointment: You can schedule advising appointments at go.osu.edu/oncourse or call the Division of Dental Hygiene Office at 614–292–2228.
+Appointments can be conducted in person, by telephone or via Zoom.
+If you are planning to conduct your appointment by telephone it is usually helpful to have access to a computer during the call.

-If you will be parking on campus on a regular basis, we recommend that you purchase a parking permit at CampusParc, 160 Bevis Hall, 614–688-0000.
-If you will be parking on campus only occasionally, it may be more convenient and cost effective to pay for daily visitor parking.
+If you will be parking on campus on a regular basis you can purchase a parking permit at CampusParc, 160 Bevis Hall, 614–688-0000.
+If you will be parking on campus only occasionally it will be more convenient and cost effective to pay for daily visitor parking.
 The visitor parking garage on 12th Avenue is directly across the street from Postle Hall where the College of Dentistry resides.
 For additional parking options or for a campus map, visit the CampusParc web site.

 Adding and Dropping Courses/Fee Refunds